12 Trending Home Exterior Colors

 It’s not quite pink, not quite orange.
 Trending peach and apricot evoke a warm feel and work well in nearly every part of the country.
 And pair peach with black and white for a classic look, or try greens for an unexpected twist.

 With the explosion of minimalist modern styles, layers of black are trending as a striking home exterior color.
 Blacks pair well with brick and wood and will work with both primary exterior home colors and grays for accents.

-Classic exterior home colors such as tan and beige are getting an upgrade.
+Classic and popular exterior house colors such as tan and beige are getting an upgrade.
 And whether your home is a traditional Victorian, Colonial or a Craftsman bungalow, gray-beige or a warm tan will look nice.
 Try as Colonial Revival Stone (SW 2827) from Sherwin-Williams.
 And it pairs well with classic white and black, along with a door painted in a deep burgundy or a classic wood stain.